SheNYC is the City’s premier festival showcasing new, original works by gender-marginalized writers, composers, & directors.

 Festival Timeline

-April 2023: We notify all shows of their acceptance to the festival.
-(We will also let you know if you’re not accepted, though that may come later in the month.)
+APRIL 2025: We notify all shows of their acceptance to the festival.
+(We will also let you know if you’re not accepted.)
 You then accept your slot.

 Each show will get a 5-hour tech slot (where you do a cue-to-cue and dress rehearsal), followed by 2 performances within those two weeks.
 We will also leave a few empty performance slots in the schedule so that any show that sells out its first two performances can add extra performances.
 We’ll then close things out with a Closing Night Party for everyone to celebrate their hard work.

-Script submissions will open on September 2023 for the 2024 SheLA & SheNYC Theater Festivals.
+Script submissions will open in September 2024 for the 2025 SheLA, SheATL, SheDFW, & SheNYC Theater Festivals.
+They’ll be due by November 11.

 At that time, the application will be live at www.SheNYCArts.org/submissions.